gnosis118/currency/src/content/blog/international-business-currency-strategy-guide.md

 Currency risk is one of the most significant challenges facing international businesses today.
 With global trade exceeding $28 trillion annually and exchange rate volatility at historic highs, companies need sophisticated currency strategies to protect profits and maintain competitive advantages.
 This comprehensive guide provides actionable frameworks for managing currency exposure across all business functions.

+For foundational currency knowledge, start with our [Ultimate Currency Conversion Guide](/blog/ultimate-currency-conversion-guide-2025).
+Smaller businesses and freelancers should also explore our [Currency Exchange Guide for Freelancers](/blog/currency-exchange-freelancers-guide).

 ## Table of Contents

 1. [Understanding Currency Risk in Business](#understanding-currency-risk-in-business)